dirkhusemann/pastemacs/README.rst

 To retrieve a paste, use ``paste-fetch``.
 It fetches a paste and inserts its contents at the point in the current buffer.

-The commands prompts for a paste id, allowing either empty input or a nummeric paste id.
-Empty input stands for the last paste, a nummeric input for the paste with the given id.
+The commands prompts for a paste to retrieve.
+You can either enter a complete paste URL, or just a paste ID.
+Empty input is also allowed, and stands for the last paste.

 Configuration